Rasel105/Rasel105/README.md

 <h1 align="center">Hello 👋, I'm Azadul Islam Rasel, a passionate Software Engineer.</h1>

-An experienced Software Engineer specializing in HTML/CSS, JavaScript, TypeScript, React, React Native, Nextjs, Tailwind CSS, Bootstrap, Nodejs, Express.js, MongoDB, and MySQL.
+An experienced Software Engineer specializing in HTML/CSS, JavaScript, TypeScript, React, Angular, React Native, Nextjs, Tailwind CSS, Bootstrap, Nodejs, Express.js, MongoDB, and MySQL.
 I create visually stunning and highly functional web applications, from front-end interfaces to robust back-end solutions.
 With a proven track record of meeting deadlines and delivering high-quality work, I'm committed to providing outstanding results for your web development projects and mobile apps.
 Let's collaborate and bring your ideas to life!

 **Why Me:**